-Since 2004, the Government has implemented a \$3.8 million-a-year Literacy Professional Development Project.

-This programme focuses on improving teacher knowledge, targeting the bottom 20% of students to improve learning and achievement in literacy.
+Since 2004, the Government has implemented a \$3.8 million a year Literacy Professional Development Project.
+This programme focuses on improving teacher knowledge, targeting the bottom 20 per cent of students to improve learning and achievement in literacy.

 While it's great that 7000 Kiwi kids are involved and benefiting from the programme, it's simply not enough.
 Just like the Schools Plus programme, the Literacy Professional Development Project ignores dyslexia and thus misses the opportunity to address the bigger picture.
-Again, focusing attention on dyslexia would create immediate impact and provide positive benefits for at least half the 20%.
+Again, focusing attention on dyslexia would create immediate impact and provide positive benefits for at least half the 20 per cent.

-Last year, the Ministry of Education laid the foundation for change when it formally recognised dyslexia.
+Last year, the Education Ministry laid the foundation for change when it formally recognised dyslexia.
 This year it's time to translate recognition into action.

-With subtle changes such as dyslexia-specific professional development for all teachers and dyslexia modules in teacher training courses, we will see a much-needed shift in understanding and attitude that will result in changes in the classroom and improvements in levels of student engagement.
+With subtle changes such as dyslexia specific professional development for all teachers and dyslexia modules in teacher training courses, we will see a much needed shift in understanding and attitude that will result in changes in the classroom and improvements in levels of student engagement.

 Add to this dyslexia assessment tools and targeted interventions, and we will start to see real progress that supports the Government's education objectives.

-We firmly believe that specific funding to address learning difficulties is of paramount importance and will have critical and lasting benefits for students throughout their time at school, and as they transition into the workplace.
+We firmly believe that specific funding to address learning difficulties is of para mount importance and will have critica and lasting benefits for students through out their time at school, and as they tran sition into the workplace.